TasteTheThunder/hpe-recipe-final/README.md

 ## License

-This repository is intended for internal HPE recipe detection and catalog management workflows.
-Add the project license here if one is required.
+This project was developed for Hewlett Packard Enterprise (HPE) as part of an internal project.
+Licensing and usage rights are subject to HPE policies.